This post may contain affiliate links. Please see disclosure form more information.

 This is hands-down the best pierogi dough recipe I’ve ever made, and I’ve tried several pierogi recipes over the last few years.

-My family is a mix of Ukrainian – Ruthenian – Polish – Russian – Slovak heritage, but these pierogi, or pedohe as we used to call them, are from my grandma’s Ukrainian side.
+My family is a mix of Ukrainian – Ruthenian (Rusyn)- Polish – Russian – Slovak heritage, but these pierogi, or pedaheh as Dad used to call them, are from my grandma’s Ukrainian side.
 My Polish relatives filled their Polish dumplings with a mix of farmer’s cheese — twarog — and mashed potatoes, but Grandma always filled hers with cheddar cheese mashed potatoes.

-Since Baba lived in Pittsburgh, you could even call these Pittsburgh pierogi or Eastern European pierogi.
+Since Baba lived in Pittsburgh, you could even call these Pittsburgh pierogi.
+For more Eastern European recipes, try my halupki recipe, Easter cheese recipe and Easter lamb cake recipe.

-- Potato water — Save some cooking water from the potatoes for the dough
+• Potato water — Save some cooking water for the dough

-Note that there is no sour cream in the dough.
+Note that there is no sour cream in this recipe.
 The potato water and milk give the homemade dough a wonderful texture.

 Making pierogies isn’t hard — You’re basically making a simple filled pasta.
 But, it takes a lot of time and energy to complete the whole process, and it’s easier if you have as much help as possible.
 For us, it’s definitely a family project, but I’m beyond thrilled that I can hand this recipe down to my own kids.
 And honestly, we have a lot of fun in the process!